Vis4Sense/student-projects/2024-2025/Ningbo Wei/weekly.md

 - find a specific task and modiy the front-end plan
 - check the chrome api for handling re-direct
 - consider using google chrome as the backend, instead of using python-flask.
 Additionally, this allowed using browser storage.

+## Jan 20th
+- have done
+    - choose specific task: planing a group holiday ( a task with multiple tabs; needed for group work; might have some sub-task(Hierachical classtering))
+    -